- Chair - Vacant

-Miriam Orsini - Co-opted Nigel William Prize Coordinator- Term ends at 2022 AGM
+Miriam Orsini - Nigel William Prize Coordinator - Term ends at 2023 AGM

 Miriam is an Objects Conservator currently working for Gardens, Libraries and Museums of the University of Oxford (GLAM).
 She has previously worked at the Ashmolean Museum, the British Museum (Ceramics, Glass and Metals Conservation Section), the Pitt Rivers Museum and the Royal College of Surgeons of England.
 Miriam holds an MSc and an MA in Conservation from the Institute for Archaeology (UCL), and a BA in Art Conservation and Restoration from the Florence Fine Art Academy L.A.B.A.
-Miriam has collaborated with ICCROM and non-profit organisations Heritage Without Borders and Cultural Heritage Without Borders delivering conservation training at various museums in Sudan and Kosovo.
-She has also worked on archaeological excavations in Lebanon and Kazakhstan.
+Miriam has collaborated with ICCROM and non-profit organisations Heritage Without Borders and Cultural Heritage Without Borders delivering conservation training at various museums in Sudan, Kosovo, Lebanon and Kazakhstan.
 Miriam was co-opted onto the committee in 2019 and has previously covered the role of Publications Editor.